Prescribing Under Shared Care Agreements with Private Providers

 1. Capacity and Expertise:

-Due to capacity constraints, safety concerns, and the need for specialised expertise, our practice does not engage in shared care arrangements initiated by private providers.
+Due to capacity constraints, safety concerns, and the need for specialised expertise, our practice does not engage in shared care arrangements initiated by private or third-party providers.

 1. Clinical Responsibility:

-The responsibility for prescribing and monitoring medications initiated by private providers remains with the initiating provider.
+The responsibility for prescribing and monitoring medications initiated by private or third-party providers remains with the initiating provider.
 Our GPs will not accept legal, financial, or ethical responsibility for medications they did not initiate.

 1. Communication:

-We encourage direct communication between the private provider and the patient regarding medication management.
+We encourage direct communication between the private or third-party provider and the patient regarding medication management.
 Patients should be informed that their GP may not be able to prescribe certain medications.

 1. Exceptions: